-The actuarial methods and assumptions used to set the actuarially determined contributions for Fiscal Year 2020 were from the June 30, 2019 actuarial valuation.
+The actuarial methods and assumptions used to set the actuarially determined contributions for Fiscal Year 2021 were from the June 30, 2019 actuarial valuation.
+Currently, there are no actuarily determined contributions required since the District has a net OPEB asset.